 - i.
 The Group continuously improves its credit risk management technology and its efficiency to meet the requirements of internal operations, business scale and management objectives and buildup the risk management system that fits the requirement of accuracy and completeness of the Group's risk management technology. - ii.
 The Group is building a complete monitoring mechanism, setting up a loan early warning system to track down bad indications and risk changes of high-risk credits, setting up "corporate clients' risk exposure and credit risk quick-search system" to understand the negative reporting and transactions with the Group in order to enhance the credit risk's identification, measurement and monitoring and improve the quality of risk management. - iii.
-New "Changhua Bank Customer Credit Define Notice and Control Index Notice" has been developed.
-In addition to the relevant provisions of the "Customer Credit Define Notice System", the "control indicators", improve the operation of the work and implement the first line function and responsibilities. - iv.
-The Group continues to develop methods of credit risk quantification models to elevate credit risk management techniques, which enable the Group's capital requirement and expected loss to become more risk sensitive. - v.
-The Group implements strict and forward-looking credit risk stress testing to respond to the events or changes which may be unfavorable to the Group and in compliance with the requirements of the competent authority supervising risk management and improves the effectiveness of the Group's risk management. - vi.
-The Group is holding sessions and training in risk management to strengthen risk management intelligence and increase the Group's financial institution of loan. - vii.
+"Chang Hwa Bank Customer Credit Define Notice and Control Index Notice" has been developed to strengthen the control of customer credit risk and to prevent the Bank's debts from being damaged. - iv.
+To control concentration risk, the Group sets limits for statutory single creditors, related companies, stakeholders limit of the Group, industries, real estate, and high-risk industries in mainland China to monitor and control the overall credit risk.
+In addition, in order to effectively control the credit risk limit control of the Group's credit, securities investment and derivative financial product transactions with customers, the credit risk limit of the same legal person and group companies are distinguished according to the risk rating, so as to strengthen the Group's management on credit, investment and of derivative financial product transactions. - v.
+The Group actively utilizes the database system and related risk quantification tools to identify, measure and monitor risks.
+The Group also adjusts risk management policies and procedures in a timely manner to implement an independent and professional risk management mechanism, which enhances risk management effectiveness. - vi.
+The Group implements strict and forward-looking credit risk stress testing to respond to the events or changes which may be unfavorable to the Group and in compliance with the requirements of the competent authority supervising risk management and improves the effectiveness of the Group's risk management. - vii.
+The Group is holding sessions and training in risk management to strengthen risk management intelligence and increase the Group's financial institution of loan.

+viii.
 Information on credit risk would be presented to the high-level management periodically.